maxvfischer/DIY-CNC-machine/README.md

 ### Extend stepper motor wires

-All 4 stepper motors (x2 Y-axis, x1 X-axis and x1 Z-axis) get their power and movement instructions from the Arduino + CNC shield that in a later step will be attached in the small electronic box.
+All 4 stepper motors (2x Y-axis, 1x X-axis and 1x Z-axis) get their power and movement instructions from the Arduino + CNC shield that in a later step will be attached in the small electronic box.
 Therefore, the stepper motor cables needed to be extended to reach through the cable chains all the way to the front of the machine, where the small electronic box will be located.

-AWG22 cables of matching colors were used when increasing the length of the stepper motor cables.
+AWG22 cables (**E08**) of matching colors were used when increasing the length of the stepper motor cables.
 The same process was used for all the motors:

-1. The amount of cables needed to reach all the way to the electronic box was approximated and cut.
-Make sure to have an extra ~300 mm of cables from the point where the cables exits the Y-axis cable chain, as this will be needed to reach the small electronic box.
+1. The amount of wires needed to reach all the way to the electronic box was approximated and cut.
+Make sure to have an extra ~300 mm wire from the point where the wires exits the Y-axis cable chain, as this will be needed to reach the small electronic box.
-2. The ends of the stepper cables and the AWG22 cables were stripped using a wire stripper.
+2. The ends of the original stepper wires and the extra AWG22 wires were stripped using a wire stripper.
-3. The colors of the stepper cables and the AWG22 cables were matched up and the stripped ends of the cables were twisted around each other.
+3. The colors of the original stepper wires and the extra AWG22 wires were matched up and the stripped ends of the wires were twisted around each other.
-4. The twisted cables where then locked in a steady position by a "third hand".
+4. The twisted wires where then locked in a steady position by a "third hand".
-5. Soldering grease was applied to the twisted cables and the cables were soldered together.
+5. Soldering grease was applied to the twisted wires and the wires were soldered together.
-6. 4 shrinking tubes (one per cable) were shrunk around the now soldered twisted cables, covering the soldering.
+6. 4 shrinking tubes (one per cable) were shrunk around the now soldered twisted wires, covering the soldering.
 7. A handful of larger shrinking tubes were shrunk around all 4 wires to keep them together.
-8. Finally, the cables were marked using tape and a penn, indicating which stepper motor the cables belonged to.
+8. Finally, the wires were marked using tape and a penn, indicating which stepper motor the wires belonged to.
 This is important as it will help a lot later on, when the stepper motors are connected to the Arduino.

 #### Y-axis 1

-The extended cables of the first Y-axis stepper motor were cut at a length so that they reached through the lower front bridge beam (see red arrow on the next image) and through the Y-axis cable chain going to the front of the CNC machine.
+The extended wires of the first Y-axis stepper motor were cut at a length so that they reached through the lower front bridge beam (see red arrow on the next image) and through the Y-axis cable chain going to the front of the CNC machine.

 ![solder_steppers_y_axis_1](./images/build/frame/solder_steppers_y_axis_1.jpg)